Is European Competition Law Protectionist? Unpacking the Commission’s Unflattering Track record

 “When I look into merger control, antitrust control, state aid control, I find no U.S. bias.”

 Last month, the European Commission slapped another fine upon Google for infringing European competition rules (€1.49 billion this time).
 This brings Google’s contribution to the EU budget to a dizzying total of €8.25 billion (to put this into perspective, the total EU budget for 2019 is €165.8 billion).
-Given this massive number, and the geographic location of Google’s headquarters, it is perhaps not surprising that some high-profile commentators, including former President Obama and President Trump, have raised concerns about potential protectionism on the Commission’s part.
+Given this massive number, and the geographic location of Google’s headquarters, it is perhaps not surprising that some commentators have raised concerns about potential protectionism on the Commission’s part.

 This is nothing new.
 Critics have long argued that European competition law has been used to shield European industries from their large American rivals.
 From the notorious decision to block the GE/Honeywell merger in 2001, to more recent enforcement activities in the tech sector, every European intervention against a US company tends to usher in a fresh wave of accusations.

 This criticism has come from both sides of the US political aisle, and both Donald Trump (quoted above) and Barack Obama have led the charge during their respective Administrations.
 Referring to European investigations against US tech companies such as Facebook and Google, then President Obama famously decried that: